by Sugar Team September 14, 2021 7 min read

-Want to find out how CBD cigarettes might be able to help people quit smoking?
-Read on to learn more about how hemp cigarettes might assist those who need to break free from nicotine addiction once and for all.
+Want to find out how CBD cigarettes might be able to help people stop smoking tobacco?
+Read on to learn more about how hemp cigarettes might assist those who need to break free from nicotine once and for all.

 In the U.S. market, the most sought-after (and off-label) benefits of CBD cigarettes include lowered anxiety and enhanced well-being.
-Additionally, some studies have shown the effectiveness of CBD for nicotine smoking cessation, so we've put together a guide to assist you.
+Additionally, some studies have shown the effectiveness of CBD for nicotine withdrawal, so we've put together a guide to assist you.

-Can CBD cigarettes help someone through the quitting process?
 Some research indicates that CBD may interact with certain receptors that help to regulate sleep cycles, improve mood, and decrease anxiety and pain.
-By combining nicotine cessation tools and strategies along with CBD, tobacco smokers may find some relief when experiencing withdrawals during the quitting process.
+By combining nicotine cessation tools and strategies along with CBD, cigarette smokers may find some relief when experiencing nicotine withdrawal symptoms during the quitting process.

 In a 2015 study, CBD was found to have potential anxiolytic properties, meaning that it may help to reduce anxiety in patients.
 Sometimes compared to diazepam, a common sedative drug, CBD may have properties that promote a feeling of relaxation.